NBA Christmas games: Praise

 Several fans, players, coaches, and members of the news media support the tradition of Christmas games.
 For players and coaches, the standard public statement is that a Christmas game is an honor, as it is not only a chance to play on national television, but also a reward for having a great team and great players.

-Before the game between the Boston Celtics and Orlando Magic at Amway Arena in 2009, personnel on both sides referred to playing on Christmas as a reward.
-Celtics Coach Doc Rivers said that like most of the players, he always watched Christmas Day games growing up.
+Before the game between the Celtics and Magic at Amway Arena in 2009, personnel on both sides referred to playing on Christmas as a reward.
+Celtics head coach Doc Rivers said that like most of the players, he always watched Christmas Day games growing up.
 He said, "As a kid, you wanted to be on Christmas...I tend to look at it as a reward."
 In 2010, added that it was an "honor" to be part of the marquee games, saying, "I look at it as a privilege.
 The fact that they asked us to play on Christmas means we're one of the good teams, one of the featured teams."
-Magic Center Dwight Howard said that he didn't "see a challenge.
+Magic center Dwight Howard said that he didn't "see a challenge.
 We're playing basketball on Christmas.
 We couldn't help it.
 If you play on a pretty good team and if you have to play on Christmas, so be it.
 I enjoy it.
 I'd rather be playing on Christmas than sitting at home wishing I was playing on Christmas.
 I like it.
 I think it's fun."

 Lamar Odom called it "a tremendous privilege to be able to entertain the world...playing on TV in those games."
-In 2010, Knicks Coach Mike D'Antoni said that players should be "very fortunate" to be playing on Christmas Day and that "it helps the league, and...it helps other people on Christmas or on the holidays."
+In 2010, Knicks head coach Mike D'Antoni said that players should be "very fortunate" to be playing on Christmas Day and that "it helps the league, and...it helps other people on Christmas or on the holidays."

 Doug White, an ESPN executive, said that Christmas is "Thanksgiving on the NBA side.
 Obviously, Christmas Day is a day when everybody is home, everybody is relaxing, and what better way to serve them than with as many games as we possibly can...We try to put on the best games possible that people have interest in."
 Jermaine O'Neal on the Celtics agreed, saying, "It's special because the whole world is watching.
 It's Christmas, it's a special day, with everybody together to spend time with each other, as far as family and friends.
 We have the opportunity to do that, bringing our families down with us.
 It makes it that much more special—the opportunity to play in front of the rest of the world and be together at Christmas with our family."

 During broadcasts of NBA games, commentators and the news media have agreed with White and said that the nature of the games played has made Christmas Day the best day of an NBA regular season.
 They serve as a preview of a potential series in the playoffs, and perhaps, the finals.